asmirbe/solwind/README.md

 ### Commands

-- `solwind.addSnippetFromSelection`: Create a new snippet from the selected code in the active editor.
+- `solwind.insertSnippet`: Create a new snippet from the selected code in the active editor.
 - `solwind.deleteSnippet`: Delete an existing snippet.
-- `solwind.showSnippetDetailView`: Show the detail view of a selected snippet.
+- `solwind.openSnippet`: Show the detail view of a selected snippet.
 - `solwind.refreshSnippets`: Refresh the snippets list.
 - `solwind.addCategory`: Add a new category.
 - `solwind.renameCategory`: Rename an existing category.